Data Protection Act 1998

 You also have rights to prevent data processing which is likely to cause substantial and unwarranted damage or distress, to prevent processing for the purpose of direct marketing, and to correct inaccurate personal data.

 The Data Protection Act also imposes certain responsibilities on all those who process personal data at the University, whether you are a member of staff holding, using and sharing (or indeed destroying) personal data in your teaching, research or administration, or a student accessing and recording personal data in your studies or other activities.
-Most importantly, if a data breach occurs (e.g. personal data held by the University is lost, stolen, inadvertently disclosed to an external party, or accidentally published), this should be reported immediately to the Information Compliance Office so that we may review the circumstances and liaise as necessary with the relevant authorities.
+These obligations include holding and using data in a secure manner, making sure that data is handled in line with what individuals have been told, having appropriate arrangements in place for the access to (and sharing of) data, and making sure that individuals' data is accurate and retained for a suitable period.
+Most importantly, if a data breach occurs (e.g. personal data held by the University is lost, stolen, inadvertently disclosed to an external party, or accidentally published), this should be reported immediately to the Information Compliance Office so that we may review the circumstances and liaise as necessary with colleagues internally and the relevant external authorities.

 The University maintains a Data Protection Notification (registration) with the Information Commissioner, the independent authority responsible for overseeing compliance with the Act.
 This outlines, in very general terms, the personal data being processed by the University.
 The University's register entry number is Z6641083 and may be found by searching the Information Commissioner's site: